JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 </div>

-It is forbidden for inline classes to participate in classes hierarchy, so inline class can not extend other classes and itself must be *final*{: .keyword }.
+It is forbidden for inline classes to participate in classes hierarchy.
+This means inline classes cannot extend other classes and must be *final*{: .keyword }.

 ## Representation